reusable-ui/reusable-ui-monorepo/utilities/accessibilities/README.md

 # @reusable-ui/accessibilities ♿

 A lightweight, type-safe utility for managing **cascading accessibility state** (`enabled`, `readOnly`, `active`) in reusable React components.
-This package provides tools like `useResolvedAccessibilities()` to handle both **local props** and **contextual inheritance** — ensuring consistent behavior and accessibility compliance across component hierarchies.
+This package provides tools like `useResolvedAccessibilityState()` to handle both **local props** and **contextual inheritance** — ensuring consistent behavior and accessibility compliance across component hierarchies.

 ## ✨ Features
 ✔ Declarative resolution of `enabled`, `readOnly`, and `active` state